Ike Jime and Eating Quality

 This is my Ike Jime kit.
 I have a high flex, long fillet knife for skinning, a medium flex fillet knife for general cutting work, a stainless steel deba for cutting the spine (because salt water and carbon steel knives do not mix); a stainless steel awl which I got from Daiso serve as the spike (a tako yaki needle works well too) and different sizes of mono wire.

-I find that for the very fine wire sizes, a titanium-nickel fishing wire works best because it always straightens itself up when uncoiled.
+I find that for the very fine wire sizes, a titanium-nickel (NiTi) fishing wire works best because it always straightens itself up when uncoiled.

 That hot pink device by the way, is my wife’s Ike Jime spike for squids and cuttlefish. ￼ I’ll talk about ike jime for cephalopods in another story.